A Reset MapStill Becoming

 This Week

-Two items.
+A few items.
 Not seven.
 Bounded by your stated capacity.

 5. V